The seven steps of big data delivery

 As companies develop their big data business cases, the platform and speed discussions are only part of the overall conversation about big data delivery.
 In reality, we're seeing seven steps necessary for realizing the full potential of big data:

+- Govern: Data governance encompasses the policies and oversight of data from a business perspective.
+As defined, data governance applies to each of the six preceding stages of big data delivery.
 By establishing processes and guiding principles, governance sanctions behaviors around data.
 And big data needs to be governed according to its intended consumption.
 Otherwise, the risk is disaffection of constituents, not to mention overinvestment.

 Most of the early adopters charged with researching and acquiring big data solutions focus on the Collect and Store steps at the expense of the others.
 The question is implicit: "How do we gather all these petabytes of data, and where do we put 'em all once we have 'em?"